kubernetes/website/content/en/docs/setup/production-environment/container-runtimes.md

 You might need to restart `containerd` as well once you've updated the config file: `systemctl restart containerd`.

 Please note, that it is a best practice for kubelet to declare the matching `pod-infra-container-image`.
-If not configured, kubelet may attempt to Garbage Collect the `pause` image.
+If not configured, kubelet may attempt to garbage collect the `pause` image.
 There is ongoing work in [containerd to pin the pause image](https://github.com/containerd/containerd/issues/6352) and not require this setting on kubelet any longer.

 ### CRI-O